FredKSchott/snowpack/www/_template/guides/tailwind-css.md

 };
 ```

-Once the plugin are added, you can replace your native CSS `dist` imports with Tailwind's more powerful `base`, `components`, and `utilities` imports:
+Once the plugin is enabled, you can replace your native CSS `dist` imports with Tailwind's more powerful `base`, `components`, and `utilities` imports:

 ```diff
 /* index.css */